LeDeathAmongst/StarBot/starbot/cogs/spamatron/docs.md

 ## Note

-This cog is designed for Red-DiscordBot version 3.x.
+This cog is designed for StarBot version 3.x.